Also known as:Sperm Analysis; Sperm Count; Seminal Fluid Analysis

 - What causes male infertility?

-Some of the common causes of male infertility include damage to the testicles from infections such as the mumps, chemotherapy/radiation, trauma or surgery; obstruction of the tubes that carry semen to the penis caused by scarring from an infection or having cystic fibrosis, a varicocele (an enlarged collection of blood vessels in the scrotum that raises the temperature of the testicles, which can lead to low sperm production), having the genetic condition Klinefelter syndrome, and anything that lowers levels of the hormones LH and FSH, such as a pituitary tumor.
+Some of the common causes of male Infertility include damage to the testicles from infections (such as mumps), chemotherapy/radiation, trauma or surgery, obstruction of the tubes that carry semen to the penis caused by scarring from an infection or having cystic fibrosis, a varicocele (an enlarged collection of blood vessels in the scrotum that raises the temperature of the testicles, which can lead to low sperm production), having the genetic condition Klinefelter syndrome, and anything that lowers levels of the hormones LH and FSH, such as a pituitary tumor.
 Chronic illness, poor overall health, obesity, certain medications, and drug abuse may also decrease sperm production and fertility.
-For more information, see MayoClinic.com's web page on Male Infertility: Causes.

 - What is the treatment for male infertility?

 Treatment will depend on the cause.
 It could include surgery to repair a varicocele or a blockage, hormone injections, or use of assisted reproductive technologies.
-For more information, see MayoClinic.com's web page on Male Infertility: Treatments and drugs.
+To learn more, read the article on Infertility.

 © 2017 American Association for Clinical Chemistry, republished from Lab Tests Online.*

 Descriptions of clinical laboratory tests were originally prepared for use on Lab Tests Online, an award-winning patient education website on clinical laboratory testing.
 Lab Tests Online is produced by the American Association for Clinical Chemistry (AACC), a global scientific and medical professional organization dedicated to clinical laboratory science and its application to healthcare.
 The Lab Tests Online website is developed in collaboration with other laboratory professional societies and is funded in part through corporate sponsorships.